rsyslog/rsyslog-doc/source/configuration/modules/sigprov_ksi12.rst

   Other SHA-2, as well as RIPEMED-160 functions are supported.
 - **sig.block.timeLimit** defines the maximum duration of one block in seconds.
   Default value ``"0"`` indicates that no time limit is set.
-- **sig.aggregator.hmacAlg** defines the HMAC algorithm to be used in communication with the KSI Gateway.
-  This must be agreed on with the KSI service provider, default is SHA2-256.
 - **sig.keepTreeHashes** turns on/off the storing of the hashes that were used as leaves for building the Merkle tree, default is ``"off"``.
 - **sig.keepRecordHashes** turns on/off the storing of the hashes of the log records, default is ``"on"``.